-Written by Marla Hardee Milling | Photos by Anthony Harden
+Written by Marla Hardee Milling | Photos by Anthony Harden (March 2017)

 It may sound like just another retro craze, but people are taking vintage pinball and arcade games seriously and turning them into successful businesses.

 T.C.
 DiBella spotted a Black Hole pinball machine—his all time favorite— for sale on Craigslist a few years ago and knew he had to have it.
 He successfully convinced his wife, Brandy, to let him buy it as a birthday present for himself.
 That purchase quickly led to two more pinball machine acquisitions, and that spiraled into an idea for a brand

 DiBella was teaching middle school at the time and his wife was working at Asheville Pizza & Brewing, which offers a popular game room at its Merrimon Avenue location.
 He told owner Mike Rangel his idea of opening a pinball museum, operating on a flat fee model for people to come in and play pinball and arcade games.

 “I told him it sounded like a great idea, but I didn’t think it would ever be a business,” says Rangel.
 “I said, ‘My advice is don’t do it.’
 I’m so glad he didn’t listen to me.”